ellakoa/postcard-poem/content/posts/puddles-of-clouds.md

   Magical cloudscapes morph
   riding the tailwinds, surfing the blue

-  In a waterless ocean with endless views.
+  in a waterless ocean with endless views.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-